 Communication majors enjoy a robust and agile skill set.
-Being equipped to think critically, make decisions ethically and have a strong understanding of research and analysis means you can walk into many jobs a step above the competition.
+Being equipped to think critically and make decisions ethically, and having a strong understanding of research and analysis, means you can walk into many jobs a step above the competition.

 Our graduates go on to careers in diverse fields.
 Many go on to attend graduate school.
 If you graduated with a major or minor in communication, please get in touch with us.
 We'd love to hear from you!

 - ALUMNI TESTIMONIALS

 As the sole owner of Innovative Written Solutions, a freelance writing and editing services company, Chris' daily responsibilities go beyond content development and editorial projects.
 He manages all aspects of his business — accounting, marketing, interpersonal communication, persuasion — every day.